Roxbury Branch project info:

 Women in the Workplace Survey

 This survey was created by writer and Boston resident Nakia Hill as part of the Boston AIR program’s effort to explore resilience and racial equity.
-The information you provide will help the City better understand how women of color are treated in the workplace in Boston.
-There are no right or wrong answers to these questions.
-They are designed to simply get a snapshot of the experience of women in the workplace in Boston.
-All women who live or work in Boston are welcome to take part in this study.
+The survey aimed to help the City better understand how women of color are treated in the workplace in Boston.
+Questions were designed to get a snapshot of the experience of women in the workplace in Boston.
+All women who live or work in Boston were welcome to take part in this study.

-This survey is anonymous and you have the option to share as much, or as little, about your story to help better inform our study.
+This survey was anonymous and respondents had the option to share as much, or as little, about their stories to help better inform our study.
 This data will be used to advocate for the creation of policies to protect women and improve their experience in the workplace.